SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 ```

-Then test these new functionality.
+Then test these new functionalities.

 ```
 aPoint send: #x withArguments: #().